xixu-me/git-desktop/docs/technical/editor-integration.md

 # "Open External Editor" integration

-GitHub Desktop supports the user choosing an external program to open their local repositories, and this is available from the top-level **Repository** menu or when right-clicking on a repository in the sidebar.
+Git Desktop supports the user choosing an external program to open their local repositories, and this is available from the top-level **Repository** menu or when right-clicking on a repository in the sidebar.

-### My favourite editor XYZ isn't supported!
+### My favourite editor XYZ isn't supported

 This is the checklist of things that it needs to support:

 - the editor supports opening a directory, not just a file
 - the editor is installed by the user, so there is a reliable way to find it on the user's machine
 - it comes with a command-line interface that can be launched by Desktop

 If you think your editor satisfies all these please read on to understand how Desktop integrates with each OS, and if you're still keen to integrate this